American Rescue Plan Act (ARPA)

 Story County and the American Rescue Plan Act

-Story County is to receive $18.9 million in total funding from the American Rescue Plan Act of 2021 (also known as ARP; ARPA; Coronavirus State and Local Fiscal Recovery Funds; CSLFRF; and other names).
+Story County received $18.9 million in total funding from the American Rescue Plan Act of 2021 (also known as ARP; ARPA; Coronavirus State and Local Fiscal Recovery Funds; CSLFRF; and other names).
 Funds must be obligated by the end of 2024 and spent by the end of 2026.
 Story County government will receive 50% of the funds in 2021 and the other half in 2022.
 This timeline is set by the Federal government.

 This one-time federal government aid represents an historic investment in counties on the front lines of our nation’s COVID-19 response and recovery efforts.
 The direct, flexible funding will improve the quality of life for the people living, learning, and working in Story County, provide for immediate recovery needs, and create a long-term investment in Story County’s future.